Ilsan Lake Park: Features

+The lake has an island in the middle called Dalmaji Island (달맞이섬) that has a pavilion called Weolpajeong (월파정).
+There are bridges on both sides of the lake to the island.
+The park has a number of fountains.
+Also in the middle of the park, there is Hanul Square (한울 광장), which has hosted various events and performances.

 There are several recreational facilities, such as a promenade road, bicycle path, inline skating, walking, and jogging trails that encircle the lake.
 Ilsan Lake Park also features a large variety of wild flowers and plants, such as cactus, arboretum and botanical gardens.

 It is the venue for the annual Goyang International Flower Festival.
 It was the filming location of Seoul Broadcasting System's drama Star's Lover.